diarmidmackenzie/sdt-condensed/BPNT.md

 - The concept of *vitality*, which is a very important dimension of well-being
 - The importance of *awareness* for need satisfaction.

-###Re-review this when I have read the whole chapter!

 ### On Wellness

 What exactly is meant by *wellness* or *well-being* has been a matter of considerable debate.